palitojendthen/investment_kit/python/readme.txt

-Both Technical Analysis Indicator and Portfolio Optimization
+Both Technical Analysis Indicator and Portfolio Optimization writen in Python